pickyourtrail_logo

 Things to do in Tokyo

 Tokyo, the capital of Japan, is a lively metropolis that brings technology, business, and culture together.
+Exploring the things to do in Tokyo lets travellers discover everything from historic temples and modern attractions to vibrant neighbourhoods and hidden experiences.
 The city is divided into numerous districts, each offering a unique experience.
 From the electric nightlife of Shinjuku to the Otaku-driven culture of Akihabara, it’s a city filled with a diverse crowd having even more different interests.
-Tokyo isn’t just all manga and anime - sometimes, the only giant figures you’ll see are the towering gates of Senso-ji, reminding you that culture here comes in both ink and incense.
-Or you could just give up and reconnect with nature after a chaotic trip and touch the lush greenery in the Shinjuku Gyoen National Garden, but that's only after you overcome all the things to do in Tokyo mentioned in this guide.
+Tokyo isn’t just all manga and anime – sometimes, the only giant figures you’ll see are the towering gates of Senso-ji, reminding you that culture here comes in both ink and incense.
+Or you could just give up and reconnect with nature after a chaotic trip and touch the lush greenery in the Shinjuku Gyoen National Garden, but that's only after you explore the experiences mentioned in this guide.
+Plan your journey with customised Tokyo tour packages and discover a side of the city that goes beyond its famous landmarks.

 1.